prediqtiv/prediqtiv.github.io/tweets/README.md

 ****Manage versions before making changes!!****

+### 2017-06-21 ~ Theo

+* Stopped working on 9 June.
+Trying to figure out why
+* Could all be re-written in simpler way

 ### 2017-05-09 ~ Theo

 Appears to be working without issue.
 I still would like more verification and error checking.